bielsnohr/bielsnohr.github.io/_posts/2022-04-25-review-intermediate-course.markdown

 Another important component of the course was a shared Markdown document.
 This is fairly standard practice for Carpentries courses, but it is worth remembering that even more advanced learners can still find this tool useful.
+In fact, because there is even more detail and breadth of topics at an intermediate level, it could be argued that a document like this is even more important because it allows for references and short explainers to be added for which there were simply not enough time for in the course itself.
+Also, the shared document was used to outline the the exercises that would be done during the course, giving learners an overview through which they could browse and consult if they every lost the thread of the course.
 I am hoping to include a markdown template in the course materials at some point in the future.

 Finally, a comment about what is to come.
 Moving to in-person learning will require some adaptation.
 Zoom breakout rooms are actually somewhat difficult to